SFTtech/openage/doc/build_instructions/windows_msvc.md

     vcpkg install dirent libepoxy fontconfig freetype harfbuzz opus opusfile qt5 sdl2 sdl2-image libpng

  _Note:_ Building and installing `qt5` using vcpkg takes a lot of space-time.
  You might want to install [the prebuilt version](https://www.qt.io/download-open-source/) instead.
-This should be mentioned in `CMAKE_PREFIX_PATH` with the cmake command below.
+ Include `-DCMAKE_PREFIX_PATH=<QT5 directory>` in the cmake configure command.

 ### The "other missing" dependencies
  **opus-tools (for `opusenc`)**